capeprivacy/cape-dataframes/examples/tutorials/quickstart/README.md

 python experiment_pandas.py
 ```

-You can also experiment with these transformations on Spark DataFrame with the `cape_privacy.spark.transformations` API.
+You can also experiment with these transformations on Spark DataFrame with the `cape_dataframes.spark.transformations` API.

 ```sh
 python experiment_spark.py